AmmadCode/Express-Posts-App/README.md

 # Express Posts App

 This is a simple Express.js application for managing posts.
-Users can create, edit, and delete posts.
+Users can create, edit, and delete posts with images.

 ## Features

-- Create new posts
+- Create new posts with images
 - Edit existing posts
 - Delete posts
 - View all posts
+- View individual post details

 ## Technologies Used